15 min read

 EMOTIONAL SIGNAL LOSS: SIGNIFICANT

 The chamber returned to amber.
 A hidden door exhaled open on the far side of the room.
-Julian walked through it, and found, with something that wasn't quite surprise, that his hands were entirely steady.
-Whatever the tests had located in him, they hadn't shaken it.

 * * *

-He noted each of them without judgment and waited.
+He noted him and waited.

 Julian kept his expression even.
 “I thought the records were individual.”

-"I don't know that it started," he said.
-"I think it was always there.
-I just didn't have a name for it."
+“I don't know that it started,” he said.
+“I think it was always there.
+I didn't have a name for it.”

 * * *